 Speakers

-Dr. Mardelle McCuskey Shepley, B.A., M.Arch., M.A., D.Arch., is a professor at Cornell University and chair of the Department of Design and Environmental Analysis.
-She is Associate Director in the Cornell Institute for Healthy Futures.
+Dr. Mardelle McCuskey Shepley, B.A., M.Arch., M.A., D.Arch., is a professor at Cornell University and chair of the Department of Design and Environmental Analysis as well as Associate Director in the Cornell Institute for Healthy Futures.
 She previously served as professor at Texas A&M University (TAMU) and was director of the TAMU Center for Health Systems & Design from 2004-2014.
 Dr. Shepley is a fellow in the American Institute of Architects and the American College of Healthcare Architects.
 She is LEED and EDAC certified.

-Dr. Mardelle McCuskey Shepley, B.A., M.Arch., M.A., D.Arch., is a professor at Cornell University and chair of the Department of Design and Environmental Analysis.
-She is Associate Director in the Cornell Institute for Healthy Futures.
+Dr. Mardelle McCuskey Shepley, B.A., M.Arch., M.A., D.Arch., is a professor at Cornell University and chair of the Department of Design and Environmental Analysis as well as Associate Director in the Cornell Institute for Healthy Futures.
 She previously served as professor at Texas A&M University (TAMU) and was director of the TAMU Center for Health Systems & Design from 2004-2014.
 Dr. Shepley is a fellow in the American Institute of Architects and the American College of Healthcare Architects.
 She is LEED and EDAC certified.

 You're Registered!